 SGS Malaysia Listed by thegentlemen Ransomware Group

-***.com SGS Malaysia provides integrated, AI-powered cloud, FinTech, and digital transformation solutions designed to optimize business operations and drive financial growth.
+SGS Malaysia provides integrated, AI-powered cloud, FinTech, and digital transformation solutions designed to optimize business operations and drive financial growth.
 Their comprehensive services span cloud workforce management, automated payroll compliance, and advanced cybersecurity protocols to ensure secure technology ecosystems.
 By leveraging innovative analytics and tailored platforms, the company empowers organizations to operate efficiently and scale confidently on a global level

 On June 18, 2026, SGS Malaysia appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which supplies cloud workforce management, automated payroll, FinTech platforms, and cybersecurity services to businesses across Southeast Asia, had internal files exfiltrated during a ransomware incident.
+The company, which supplies cloud workforce management, automated payroll, FinTech platforms, and cybersecurity services to businesses across Southeast Asia, is claimed to have had internal files exfiltrated during a ransomware incident.
 While the exact number of people whose records were taken remains unknown, anyone whose payroll, HR, or financial data passed through SGS Malaysia systems could be affected.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that thegentlemen added SGS Malaysia to its leak portal on 18 June 2026.
 The listing states that internal files were successfully exfiltrated before encryption.
 No sample data has been published so far, and the precise volume or specific categories of information remain unclear.
 Available reporting describes the exposed material as “internal files,” which in similar incidents often include employee records, vendor contracts, financial spreadsheets, and customer account details.